genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 the Brennecke algorithm [1]  which requires this option.

-The next three options will be available if spike-ins are included in the experiment and “Use spike-ins to calibrate noise” option is switched.
-You’ll be able to set “Expected biological CV” which is the minimum threshold chosen for quantifying the level of biological variability (CV - coefficient of variation) expected in the null hypothesis of the model.
+The next three options will be available if spike-ins are included in the experiment and "Use spike-ins to calibrate noise" option is switched.
+You’ll be able to set "Expected biological CV" which is the minimum threshold chosen for quantifying the level of biological variability (CV - coefficient of variation) expected in the null hypothesis of the model.
 The default value is 0.5.

-The other two options - “Noise fit - proportion of genes with high CV² to remove” and “Noise fit - proportion of genes with low mean expression to remove” - enable us to exclude a fraction of spike-in genes to fit the noise model, because extreme outliers tend to skew the fit.
+The other two options - "Noise fit - proportion of genes with high CV² to remove" and "Noise fit - proportion of genes with low mean expression to remove" - enable us to exclude a fraction of spike-in genes to fit the noise model, because extreme outliers tend to skew the fit.
 The default values for these options are 0 and 0.85, consequently.